ladybug-tools/honeybee-display/README.md

 # honeybee-display

-Adds methods to translate honeybee objects to VisualizationSets.
+Adds methods and a CLI to translate honeybee objects to VisualizationSets.

 ## Installation
 ```console